 In our work, we deliver novel VR attack concepts supported by a model realization.
 Our attacks are generalizable since we target core technologies widely used in VR systems.
-This is part of our VR security research and we build on top of our previous results [25], [26], [27].
-Parts of the paper cover results of our research done in 2018 [28].
+We build upon our previous results (Yarramreddy et al., 2018; Casey et al., 2019a; Casey et al., 2019b), and parts of the paper cover results of our vulnerability research conducted in 2018 (University of New Haven, 2019).
 Our current work contributes the following:

-- We are the first to implement the VR Man-in-the-Room Attack.
-Two of the authors coined and predicted this attack in previous work [26]. - We offer the primary account for an implemented VRspecific Worm & Botnet. - We improve state of the art of automated vulnerability detection & prevention, as we implement and publish a series of analytical tools and vulnerability signatures as free and open-source software (FOSS). - We conduct a deep security analysis of a widely used immersive VR social application and show by example the severe impact of carried-out attacks on VR users. - We impacted practice with responsible disclosure as both the Bigscreen has patched their application, and Unity Technologies documented our major discovered vulnerabilities and exploits . - We share our demonstrative attacking tools and exploits for research purposes as FOSS.
+• We are the first to implement the VR Man-in-the-Room Attack.
+Two of the authors coined and predicted this attack in previous work (Casey et al., 2019a).

-• We propose a new verification and validation dataset for Javascript (JS) Static Application Security Testing (SAST) focused on jQuery.
+- We offer the primary account for an implemented VR-specific Worm & Botnet. - We improve state of the art of automated vulnerability detection & prevention, as we implement and publish a series of analytical tools and vulnerability signatures as free and open-source software (FOSS). - We conduct a deep security analysis of a widely used immersive VR social application and show by example the severe impact of our attacks on VR users. - We impacted practice with responsible disclosure as both Bigscreen has patched their application, and Unity Technologies documented our major discovered vulnerabilities and exploits. - We share our demonstrative attacking tools and exploits for research purposes as FOSS. - We propose a new verification and validation dataset for Javascript (JS) Static Application Security Testing (SAST) focused on jQuery.

 The remainder of the paper is organized as follows.
 Section 1 provides an overview on related work and background information about VR systems and social network worms.
 In Section 2, we present our novel attacks relevant to VR applications.
 Section 4 describes our methodology, apparatus, and scenarios followed by our security analysis.
 Section 4.8 outlines our findings supported by a concrete realization of Man-in-the-Room (MitR) attack and VR worm.
 Section 4.9 summarizes potential mitigation and security suggestions.
-In addition, Section 5 documents the way we improved the state-of-the-art of vulnerability detection & prevention.
+In addition, Section 5 documents how we improved the state-of-the-art in vulnerability detection & prevention.
 Finally, Section 6 and Section 7 provide concluding remarks, discuss results, and explore new research directions.

-1. Related Work
+1. Related work

 1.1.
-Security & Privacy in VR
+Security & privacy in VR

-The security and privacy of VR technologies was investigated by [29].
+The security and privacy of VR technologies was investigated by Ling et al. (2019).
 The research exploited data from motion sensors inside VR equipment to infer a user's interaction with a virtual keyboard and touchpad.
 Researchers further investigated ways of interfering a user's interaction with input devices in VE based on stereo camera records of a user's body movement.
-Moreover, several immersive VR attacks including ransomware which makes VR system unusable have been previously created by authors of this work [26].
+Moreover, several immersive VR attacks including ransomware which makes VR system unusable have been previously created by authors of this work (Casey et al., 2019a).
 Because users are immersed in the VE, these attacks managed to disorient and potentially physically hurt victims.
-It was possible to force movement of victims in real space without their knowledge or consent (Human Joystick Attack) [26].
-Authors of this work also presented forensically significant artifacts which can be used to reconstruct activities in a VE [25].
-We have further shown the ability to visually reconstruct a VE from memory artifacts such as devices, room setup, location, and a user's pose [27].
+It was possible to force movement of victims in real space without their knowledge or consent (Human Joystick Attack) (Casey et al., 2019a).
+Authors of this work also presented forensically significant artifacts which can be used to reconstruct activities in a VE (Yarramreddy et al., 2018).
+We have further shown the ability to visually reconstruct a VE from memory artifacts such as devices, room setup, location, and a user's pose (Casey et al., 2019b).